 A language ability shared by adult signers and homesigners: They use combinations of linguistic elements like nouns ("bird"), demonstratives ("this"), and possessives ("my") in a productive manner (Goldin-Meadow & Yang 2016).
 This means they can and do create novel expressions.
-Note: The gestures from caretakers of homesigners do not form the basis of child home sign systems (Goldin Meadow & Mylander 1983).
+Note: The gestures from caretakers of homesigners do not form the basis of child home sign systems (Goldin Meadow & Mylander 1983, Flaherty, Hunsicker, & Goldin-Meadow 2021).
 Homesigners seem to innovate on their own.
-(1) Homesigners distinguish nouns and verbs, even if the signs of their caretakers do not (Goldin Meadow & Mylander 1990).
+(1) Homesigners distinguish nouns (kitty) and verbs (sleeping), even if the signs of their caretakers do not (Goldin Meadow & Mylander 1990).

 (2) Homesigners do not use the word order of their caretakers: Homesigning children in Taiwan and the US use an order like "jar twist you" instead of "you twist (the) jar".
 (Goldin Meadow & Mylander 1998, Goldin Meadow & Zheng 2002)

-Note: The gestures from caretakers of homesigners do not form the basis of child home sign systems (Goldin Meadow & Mylander 1983).
+Note: The gestures from caretakers of homesigners do not form the basis of child home sign systems (Goldin Meadow & Mylander 1983, Flaherty, Hunsicker, & Goldin-Meadow 2021).
 Homesigners seem to innovate on their own.
-(3) Homesigners distinguish between nouns (bird) and demonstratives (that bird), even when the signs of their caretakers do not.
-(Hunsicker & Goldin Meadow 2012)
+(3) Homesigners distinguish between nouns (bird) and demonstratives (that bird), even when the signs of their caretakers do not (Hunsicker & Goldin Meadow 2012, Flaherty, Hunsicker, & Goldin-Meadow 2021)